MindsApplied/Minds_AI_EEG_Filter/README.md

 # Minds AI Filter for EEG Documentation

 *Your* Minds AI Signal Filter relies on sensor fusion to recognize the physics of true brain signal and, in turn, filter out artifacts and supress noise.
-- License: Polyform Noncommercial 1.0.0 — commercial use prohibited.
+- License: Polyform Noncommercial 1.0.0 — [Contact MindsApplied](https://www.minds-applied.com/contact) for commercial usage.
 See [LICENSE](LICENSE).
 - Patent status: **Patent pending** (US provisional filed 2025-06-30).
 See [PATENTS.md](PATENTS.md).
 - Cite this software: see [CITATION.cff](CITATION.cff) and the preprint below.
 - Preprint: https://doi.org/10.1101/2025.09.24.675953